Is lightning near St. Petersburg right now?

 When is thunderstorm season in St. Petersburg?

-St. Petersburg sees the most lightning June–September, averaging about undefined thunderstorm days a year.
+St. Petersburg sees the most lightning June–September, the height of the regional storm season.

 Can I get lightning alerts for St. Petersburg?